mchineboy/treesradio-overlay/README.md

 * Buttons are prettier and dont bleed over each other.
 * +secret cannapowers
 * Image links are automatically displayed in the playlist.
+* You can now sort your playlists by name, and by time of track.

 ### Planned Features
-* Sort options your personal playlist
 * Search your personal playlist

 ## Install
 I have not released this to the Chrome Store yet.
-But will in December.
+But will soon.
 Therefore you have to run it as a Chrome Developer Extension.
 * browse to chrome://extensions
 * Click on the check box for Developer Mode
 * Download the CRX file, or clone the entire project.